Dharmavaram, Sri Sathya Sai district

-Dharmavaram is a city in Sri Sathya Sai District of the Andhra Pradesh state of Indian country.
+Dharmavaram is a town in Sri Sathya Sai District of the Andhra Pradesh state of Indian country.
 It is mandal and divisional headquarters of Dharmavaram mandal and Dharmavaram revenue division respectively.
 The city is known for its handloom silk sarees.

 The city is renowned for cotton, silk weaving industries and leather puppets.
 The city is called as Silk city of Andhra Pradesh.
 Dharmavaram is famous for Handloom Weavers, Saree Designs, Jacquard designs, Silk Extraction from Silkworm Cacoons, Dyeing and it is fully populated by maximum weavers and by developing technology makes changes by producing various types of machine equipment emerging for weavers to weave quickly than the past decades and quality production was happening now and the production was famous for Sarees.